girder/girder/docs/migration-guide.rst

 Client build changes
 ++++++++++++++++++++

 The ``girder_install`` command has been removed.
 This command was primarily used to install plugins and run the client build.
 Plugins should now be installed (and uninstalled) using ``pip`` directly.
 For the client build, there is a new command, ``girder build``.
 Without any arguments this command will execute a production build of all installed plugins.
-The client assets will be fetched from ``npm``.
-(This will cause production builds to fail until the package is actually published.)

-Executing ``girder build --dev`` will build a *development* install of Girder's static assets.
+Executing ``girder build --dev`` will build a *development* install of Girder's static assets as well as building targets only necessary when running testing.
-This means that client code will be *symlinked* into a staging directory residing in ``{{sys.prefix}}/share/girder/staging`` and built into a dedicated static directory ``{{sys.prefix}}/share/girder/static``.

-.. note::  The behavior of using symlinks relies on the node flag ``--preserve-symlinks``
-           which was added in version ``6.3``.
-We have had a soft requirement of ``node>=6.5`` for some time, but now builds will actually fail if that requirement is not met.
+The new build process works by generating a ``package.json`` file in ``girder/web_client`` from the template (``girder/web_client/package.json.template``).
+The generated ``package.json`` includes all plugin web client dependencies as well as a list of npm packages containing web client extensions.
+The build process is executed in place (in the Girder python package) in both development and production installs.
+The built assets are installed into a virtual environment specific static path ``{sys.prefix}/share/girder``.

 1.x |ra| 2.x
 ------------